The Longest Nite: Production

-Wai Ka-fai re-wrote most of the script of The Longest Nite with Johnnie To.
+Wai Ka-fai rewrote most of the script of The Longest Nite with Johnnie To.
 To and Wai had the film take place in Macau based on the chaos the area was experiencing at the time of filming.
 Wai Ka-fai has stated that most of The Longest Nite was directed by To.
-To took over directing the film after Patrick Yau had shot five scenes with Wai Ka-fai re-writing the script as they were shooting.
+To took over directing the film after Patrick Yau had shot five scenes with Wai Ka-fai rewriting the script as they were shooting.
 Large portions of the film were shot in Macau.

 The Hong Kong title of the film translates to Dark Flowers, a slang for an underworld contract.

 Release

 The Longest Nite was released in Hong Kong on 1 January 1998.
 The film grossed a total of HK$9,562,090 on its release.
 The Longest Nite was not a box office success in Hong Kong, which led to Milkyway Image developing more commercial films such as Needing You...
 (2000).